-Walleye population abundance in South Holston is measured in two ways.
 Walleyes are collected during the spring electrofishing sample and with gillnets during the fall.
 The reason for two sampling methods is that when compared to bass, walleyes are less likely to be associated with shoreline habitat during early April.
 Because these daytime electrofishing catch rates may not always accurately represent the walleye population, gillnets are also used to collect walleyes.
-Electrofishing catch rates vary considerably from year to year (Figure 5).
-Electrofishing catch rates for the April sample were slightly below average (7/hr) in 2015.
-The 2015 gillnet catch rate of 23 fish per net was almost double the average (12/net night) and is a lake record.
+Electrofishing catch rates vary considerably from year to year (Figure 6).
+Electrofishing catch rates for the spring sample were below average (7/hr) at <1 fish per hour in 2017.
+The 2017 gillnet catch rate of 19 fish per net was almost double the average (12/net night).

-Figure 5.
-Sampling catch rates for walleye in South Holston Reservoir 1999-2015.
+Figure 6.
+Sampling catch rates for walleye in South Holston Reservoir 1999-2017.
 Blue columns represent spring electrofishing catch rates (fish per hour) and yellow columns represent fall gillnet catch rates (fish per net).

-The size structure of the walleye population is good.
-There are plenty of walleyes longer than the 18-inch minimum length limit.
-Most of the walleyes collected in fall gillnets were 18 inches or longer.
+The size structure of the walleye population is very good and there are plenty of walleyes longer than the 18-inch minimum length limit.
+Most of the adult walleyes collected in fall gillnets were 18 inches or longer.